mayorcoded/mayorcoded.github.io/_posts/blockchain/2018-10-27-Debugging-smart-contracts-with-Truffle.markdown

 2. Solidity compiler version 0.4.24 or above
 3. Private blockchain (Ganache CLI v6.1.6 or above)

+The repository for this article can be found [here](https://github.com/mayorcoded/FoodCartTutorial), just in case you want to follow through the debugging process without coding the smart contract.
 <br>
 #### `Step 1: Building the smart contract`
 - Let's start by creating a directory for this project and building the smart contract